rjbs/rjbs.github.io/_posts/2009-10-19-pod-elemental-approaches-first-major-resting-point.md

 First, I have it read in the very basic Pod events from a document and convert them into elements.
-This is exercising only the [most basic dialect of Pod](http://rjbs.manxome.org/rubric/entry/1763).
+This is exercising only the [most basic dialect of Pod]({% post_url 2009-05-29-reimagining-pod-or-breaking-all-my-pod-libraries %}).
 If I load in this document and then dump out its structure (using Pod::Elemental's `as_debug_string` code) I get this: